dohomi/storyblok-generate-ts/README.md

 * 1.6.1 Add asset focus type (thanks to @markus-gx)
 * 1.7.0 Add compilerOptions option (thanks to @SassNinja)
 * 1.8.0 Use never[] on groups that have no members (thanks to @arduano)
+* 1.9.0 Convert all files to TypeScript and add TypeScript declaration